caderek/arrows/packages/multimethod/README.md

 - can be easily extended, without the need to modify the original code,
 - allow you to write clean, concise and decoupled code.

-Multimethod library provides a tiny set of higher-order functions to create powerful, immutable multimethods in a functional way.
+Multimethod library provides a tiny set of higher-order functions to create powerful, immutable multimethods - in a functional way.

+The library has **built-in type definitions**, which provides an excellent IDE support.

 ## Installation